 1. Promotes Weight Loss

 When you consume hot peppers, your metabolic rate increase by generating a thermogenic process in the body.
 This process generates heat and uses energy.
-This, therefore, burns additional calories.
-Moreso, consuming hot peppers at breakfast, suppresses appetite for the rest of the day.
+This, therefore, burns more calories.
+More so, consuming hot peppers at breakfast, suppresses appetite for the rest of the day.
 This ultimately aids in losing weight.